CoderTheTyler/mhash-c/README.md

 -t    <int>     number of threads to use                      (default: 1) -E              enables exclusive comparison mode, prevents
-                observations with the same index being paired -V              enables verbosity, i.e. a bunch of debugging garbage will be thrown into standard output
+                observations with the same index being paired --verbose       enables verbosity, i.e. a bunch of debugging garbage will be thrown into standard output --no-print      pairing results will not be sent to stdout
 ```